‘WWE Fastlane 2017’ Results Round-Up

 Roman Reigns def.
 Braun Strowman

 Intense war.
 It’s the only two words fitting to describe the fight that happened between Roman Reigns and Braun Strowman last Sunday during WWE Fastlane 2017.
-Reigns and Strownman on the ring assured fans that there will be plenty of action and with both wrestlers having considerable strength, the match went on with a series of blows that each one dodged in style.
+Reigns and Strownman on the ring assured fans that there would be plenty of action and with both wrestlers having considerable strength, the match went on with a series of blows that each one dodged in style.
 However, it ended up with Roman reigning after Strowman was slowed down by his knee injury.
 Reigns scored the win after finishing Strowman with a spear.
 The verdict?
 The fight between Reigns and Strowman is the best among the matches of Fastlane 2017.

 Kickoff Match – Rich Swann & Akira Tozawa def.
 The Brian Kendrick & Noam Dar

 The Kickoff Match provided a good show on Fastlane 2017 with two pairs of high-energy teams fighting for victory.
 It ended with Swann and Tozawa winning the match with a head-first flip over the top rope and a suicide dive respectively.
 Right after that, Swann finished the job by landing super kicks and doing powerful Phoenix Splashes from the top rope.
 The only problem?
 The match looked clunky at most.
-The only good thing is that Swann managed to shine bright with his moves and charisma while in the ring, which is a good thing for his division in cruiserweight.
+The only good thing is that Swann managed to shine brightly with his moves and charisma while in the ring, which is a good thing for his division in cruiserweight.

 What are your reactions with the wins during WWE Fastlane 2017?
 Are your predictions correct or would you have liked a different ending for some of the matches?
 Let us know in the comment section below!